MariaKerner/api-challenge/README.md

 To Build/Run the API:

-  generate a .war file with "mvn package", run under Tomcat (I ran with Tomcat 9.0.33)
+  generate a .war file with "mvn package", run under Tomcat (I ran with Tomcat 9.0.33).
+Alternatively, can be run using Eclipse.